daspartho/file-set/README.md

-# file-set
-Doing set operations on files considered as sets of lines
+Find union, intersection, difference, etc of files considered as set of lines.